jsbangsund/crystal-growth-rate-analysis/README.md

 # Crystal Growth Rate Analysis
+This code was developed to analyze the images in our paper on spontaneous pattern formation in organic semiconductors.
+If you find this code useful, please cite:

+Formation of aligned periodic patterns during the crystallization of organic semiconductor thin films.
+Nature Materials 1 (2019). doi: [10.1038/s41563-019-0379-3](https://doi.org/10.1038/s41563-019-0379-3).

 ## Summary
 This package provides an interactive GUI for measuring crystal growth rates from timeseries polarized optical microscopy images.
 The GUI allows the user to load a series of images and customize various image processing routines to improve edge detection.
 Two edge detection routines are included: